-Who We Are: Jubilee House is an outreach ministry providing daily living needs, support, and ministry that promotes dignity and respect for all we welcome through our door.
+Who We Are: Jubilee House, a part of Grace Church’s Jubilee Ministries, is an outreach ministry providing daily living needs, support, and ministry that promotes dignity and respect for all we welcome through our door.

 Mission: The mission of Jubilee Ministry is to make a direct and dynamic link between our theology and our ethics.
 As Christians we do this by calling the church to live out its prophesy of empowering local people to “do justice, love mercy, and walk humbly with their God.”
 (Micah 6:8)